Mike-Txr/ProjectOlex/README.md

 **Daddy's First Christmas** is a turn-based role-playing game developed in Python using the Arcade framework.

-This school project serves as a prototype for a larger game concept, and many features, mechanics, and story elements are not yet implemented.
+This school project serves as a **prototype** for a larger game concept, and many features, mechanics, and story elements are not yet implemented.

----

 ## Story

 Insert Story when ready

----

 ## Gameplay